 Every morning when Valena laces up her running shoes to run through the Charlestown Navy Yard, it’s with a purpose: to help women like Debbie.
 “I run with her beside me and in her memory,” she said.
 “And that makes it worthwhile.”

-Dr. Wright will run the Boston Marathon with Team Lahey in April, with a goal of raising $12,000 to benefit Lahey Hospital & Medical Center’s Center for Professional Development and Simulation.
+Dr. Wright will run the Boston Marathon with Team Lahey in April, which is a proud official charity of the John Hancock Non-Profit Program.
+Her goal is to raise $12,000 to benefit Lahey Hospital & Medical Center’s Center for Professional Development and Simulation.
 It’s where surgeons learn new techniques and interventions, practicing on lifelike manikins and simulators before bringing those new skills to real patients in the operating room.

 Devotion to women’s health